 Benefits of using a Stroller instead of Baby Wearing

-- Strollers with a full recline are great for travel with an infant.
+- Infant travel strollers with a full recline are great for travel with newborns.

 - A lightweight travel stroller with a good canopy will help block your baby for the sun and you don’t have the sweat and heat exchange like when baby wearing.
 For added protection, you can use a CoziGo stroller cover to block light and help your baby nap on-the-go.